 Position the jack under the vehicle.
-There is a notch in the vehicle's rocker flange on the coupe model.
+There is a notch in the vehicle's rocker flange.
 Raise the jack head until it fits firmly into the notch nearest the flat tire.

 On convertible models, place the jack in a similar location.